aws-samples/aws-get-started-workshop/content/03-dev/03-set-up-team-dev-guardrails.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

-In this step your Security and Cloud Administrators will provision resources to control the access to team development AWS accounts.
+In this section your Security and Cloud Administrators will provision resources to act as overall guardrails for controlling access within your team development AWS accounts.

+Service control policies (SCPs) are used to constrain the ability to modify cloud networking resources in your team development environments.
+An IAM permissions boundary is distributed as a means to constrain your builders from modifying foundation resources in your team development environment.

 This step should take about 20 minutes to complete.

 {{% notice tip %}}
+**Learn more about guardrails:** See [Security Guardrails]({{< relref "03-security-guardrails" >}}) for an introduction to the use of guardrails that you can apply to your AWS environments.
+Guardrails provide a means for your Security and Cloud Administrators to apply overall controls on what can be done in your AWS environment.
+You might start with a basic set of guardrails and expand them as you gain experience and your needs evolve.
+{{% /notice %}}

+{{< toc >}}

+## 1. Apply Service Control Policies (SCPs)

+{{% notice tip %}}
 **Automated provisioning of resources:** Ideally, you would use automation to deploy policies and other configurations to your AWS accounts.
 [Customizations for AWS Control Tower](https://aws.amazon.com/solutions/customizations-for-aws-control-tower/) is an AWS solution that uses AWS services including AWS CodePipeline and [AWS Control Tower Lifecycle Events](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html) to help you more efficiently manage these types of resources as code and via pipelines.
 Both the SCPs and IAM permissions boundary policy resources addressed below are candidates for using this automation solution.
 {{% /notice %}}

-{{< toc >}}

-## 1. Apply Service Control Policies (SCPs)

 Using AWS Organizations, create several Service Control Policies (SCPs) that will initially be applied to the `workloads_dev` OU.
 Combined, these SCPs will disallow any user from creating and modifying foundation VPC networking resources in standard team development AWS accounts.